 - Ensure that the OTC devices are safe and effective for people with mild-to-moderate hearing loss.

 - Set standards for package labels to help buyers understand OTC hearing aids and who might benefit from them.
 The labels will also include warnings and other information you should know before buying or when using the hearing aid, such as signs that indicate that you should see your primary care provider or other health care professional.

 Currently, hearing devices that you can buy directly (without seeing a health care professional first) are not intended for people with hearing loss.
 Importantly, these devices, known as personal sound amplification products (PSAPs), are for people without hearing loss to boost their ability to hear certain sounds in certain situations, such as while hunting.
-PSAPs are not regulated as medical devices by the FDA.
-In contrast, the FDA will regulate forthcoming OTC hearing aids as medical devices for adults with hearing loss.
+While the FDA will regulate OTC hearing aids as medical devices for adults for hearing loss, PSAPs are not regulated as medical devices by the FDA.
+In October 2021, the FDA released a draft guidance document intended to describe hearing aids, PSAPs, their respective intended uses, and regulatory requirements that apply to both types of products.